Consumer Medicine Information

 Be careful driving or operating machinery until you know how Mozobil affects you.
 The effect of Mozobil on your ability to drive a car or operate machinery has not been studied.
 Make sure that you know how you react to Mozobil before you drive a car or operate machinery or do anything else that may be dangerous if you are dizzy, light-headed, tired or drowsy.

 Tell your treating physician or nurse as soon as possible if you do not feel well after having Mozobil.
-Like all medicines, Mozobil can cause side effects, although not everybody gets the
+Like all medicines, Mozobil can cause side effects, although not everybody gets them. p>

 Your treating physician has weighed the risks of using this medicine against the benefits they expect it will have for you.